-The Microsoft Surface Duo, which was unveiled at the October 2019 Surface event, is shaping up to be everything we’ve ever wanted from Microsoft’s much-anticipated Surface Phone.
+The Microsoft Surface Duo is shaping up to be everything we’ve ever wanted from Microsoft’s much-anticipated phone.
 Even if Microsoft isn’t officially calling it a smartphone.

-Considering its features, the Surface Duo certainly sounds like a phone.
-First of all, it can make calls.
-And, it can be folded up to a size that fits comfortably in one hand and in your pants pocket.
+Unveiled at the October 2019 Surface event and recently shown off in an emulator, the Surface Duo certainly sounds like a phone considering its features.
+Not only can it make calls, but it can also be folded up to a size that fits comfortably in one hand and in your pants pocket.
 Plus, it runs on Android, per Wired.
 However, Microsoft referred to it as a “communication device” on stage, so we’ll see if there are any surprises that disqualify it from being considered a proper phone.

 Microsoft Surface Duo price and release date